 - Relief from chronic skin infections under the breasts (‘intertrigo’)

 - As well as, wanting to rectify other breast-weight related health conditions that affect the quality of living, for example going to the gym, and jogging.

 Will Medicare cover my Breast Reduction?

 - Having heavy breasts that cause chronic health conditions constitutes a medical reason for having breast reduction surgery.

 - If the surgery is deemed by your surgeon to be medically necessary and meets strict Medicare criteria, a rebate should be granted.

-- You should first attend your GP to request a referral to a Specialist Breast Surgeon such as Mr Maxwell.
+- You should first attend your GP to request a medical referral to your Specialist Plastic Surgeon

 - Breast Reduction surgery is life-changing.
 It can prevent or treat recurring problems related to heavy breasts.